yenzukai/emjay.github.io/README.md

 [![Website](https://img.shields.io/badge/Visit-Portfolio-blue?style=for-the-badge&logo=google-chrome)](https://yenzukai.github.io/emjay.github.io)

 ## 📌 Overview
-**Emjay** is my personal portfolio website that highlights my background, projects, education, skills, and professional experiences.
-It serves as an online representation of my work and growth in the field of Information Technology.
+**Emjay** is my personal portfolio website that showcases my professional background, projects, education, skills, and work experiences.
+The website serves as an online representation of my work and growth in the field of Information Technology specifically in networking and software development.

 ## ✨ Features
-- 🧑‍💻 **About Me** – Personal background and career overview
+- **About Me** – Academic background and career overview
-- 📂 **Projects** – A showcase of academic, freelance, and professional projects
+- **Projects** – A showcase of academic, freelance, and professional projects
-- 🎓 **Education** – Academic achievements and credentials
+- **Certifications** – Online course certificates and credentials
-- 🛠 **Skills** – Technical expertise and tools I work with
+- **Skills** – Technical expertise and tools I work with
-- 📜 **Experiences** – Professional and freelance experiences
+- **Contacts** – Shows the contact details (e.g. phone number, email address, linkedin, behance, figma, etc.)

 ## 🚀 Tech Stack
 The website is built using:
 - **HTML5 / CSS3**
 - **JavaScript**
 - **Bootstrap** (for styling and responsive design)
-- ReactJS (upcoming soon!)
+- **ReactJS** (upcoming soon!)
 - **GitHub Pages** (for deployment and hosting)

 ## 🌐 Live Demo